alifgufron/bashforge/BackupMysql/README.md

 ## Key Features
 -   **Flexible Backup:** Automatically backs up all databases (with exclusions) or specific databases.
+-   **Configurable mysqldump Command:** Allows specifying the exact `mysqldump` executable to use, useful for environments with multiple MySQL versions.
 -   **Flexible Compression:** Option to enable or disable compression entirely (`COMPRESSION_ENABLED`).
 -   **Configurable Compression Strategy:** If compression is enabled, choose between:
     -   `per_database`: Each database is compressed into its own archive (`DBNAME_UNIQUEID.tar.ext`).